 A quick way to check if your store is encrypted is to look at the URL and make sure the prefix is ‘https’ (notice the ‘s’ on the end), have a closed padlock to the left of the URL and have a valid certificate when you click on the padlock.
 If your online store does not have this, then you should look to rectify it with the upmost urgency as you are putting your customers data at risk!
-Even if your website doesn’t collect financial information, search engines and browsers have made it clear that every website should have an SSL certificate and if yours doesn’t, expect visitors to be warned as chrome does on the below example.
+Even if your website doesn’t collect financial information, search engines and browsers have made it clear that every website should have Transport Layer Security (TLS) and if yours does not, expect visitors to be warned as chrome does on the below example.

-The above warning to your potential customers is certainly going to make them think twice about making a purchase from you and alongside this, if you’re an eCommerce store taking payments online, its highly likely that the terms of your merchant account requires you to have an SSL encryption to take payments which can land you with a big fine.
+The above warning to your potential customers is certainly going to make them think twice about making a purchase from you and alongside this, if you’re an eCommerce store taking payments online, its highly likely that the terms of your merchant account require you to be encrypted to take payments and not being so can land you with a big fine.

 Switching your site from http to https can be a lengthy process and there are various considerations to make before you make the switch to ensure sure you do not negatively impact your organic search rankings.

-To help you make the switch, we’ve put together a list of factors you should consider before purchasing and adding an SSL certificate to your website.
+To help you make the switch, we’ve put together a list of factors you should consider before purchasing and adding a certificate to your website.

 The benefits of making sure that your site is encrypted outweigh any work or outlay to get secured.
 The plus side includes:

-To conclude, security is a topic that should be taken seriously whether you’re a large company or a small business.
-Just because your small doesn’t mean you wont become a target.
+To conclude, security is a topic that should be taken seriously whether you are a large company or a small business.
+Just because you are small does not mean you will not become a target.
 With that in mind if your website is not protected, it should be top of your list to rectify.